lsy617004926/lsy617004926.github.io/_pages/about.md

 Research Interests
 ======

-I am particularly interested in asset pricing, both empirical and theoretical focusing on connections between financial markets and the macroeconomy.
+I am particularly interested in asset pricing, both empirical and theoretical, focusing on connections between financial markets and the macroeconomy.
 Outside of specialized finance topics, I also have a strong interest in utilizing state-of-the-art deep learning technology to advance finance research.

 Public Goods
 ======